pranavk/little-lang/README.md

 ## Compiling and executing .lil files

+Use the compiler driver (called `little`) that calls the frontend (called `lilang`) automatically and creates an executable `a.out` in the current directory.

+Eg:

+`./little lil.lil`

+The above compiler driver basically does following:

 Say you have a file, `lil.lil`.
-You compile it to LLVM IR like follows:
+It compiles to LLVM IR like follows:

 `./lilang lil.lil --print-ir=a.bc`